Te3n: Production

 Shooting started on 24 November 2015 with Vidya Balan and Nawazuddin Siddiqui at Writers' Building, Kolkata.
 It is the first Hindi film for which the doors of the Victorian-era Writers' Building were opened for shooting.
 Many parts of the movie were also shot in the historic heritage site of St. Paul's Cathedral, Kolkata.
 Actor Amitabh Bachchan was reported to join the crew on 27 November 2015.
 The movie was shot in Kolkata.
 Shooting wrapped up on 31 January 2016.

 The trailer was released on 5 May 2016.

 In May 2016, Bachchan revealed that the rights of the 2013 South Korean movie had been officially purchased by Sujoy Ghosh.

 Music

 Clinton Cerejo composed the music and background score of the film while Amitabh Bhattacharya wrote the lyrics.
 The audio album of the movie was released on 27 May which was accompanied by a live performance by Vishal Dadlani on the song "Grahan".
 The album consists of five tracks sung by Clinton Cerejo, Vishal Dadlani, Benny Dayal, Divya Kumar and Bianca Gomes.

 Amitabh Bachchan recorded a version of song "Kyun Re" for the film.
 The song depicts the pain of a grandpa who has lost his granddaughter.
 The music rights were acquired by T-Series.

 Track listing

 Release

 The film released in about 373 screens in various countries with about 93 screens in USA, 80 in UAE, 51 in Pakistan, 30 in UK, 20 in Kenya, 17 in Australia, 15 in Tanzania, 12 in Canada, over 9 screens in Malaysia and other countries.

+TE3N - No 1 Movie based Runner Game, a running mobile video game was developed by Zapak as an adaptation of the film.